-- Calculate one drink per average drinker per hour.
+- Plan for this scenario: one drink (per average drinker) per hour.
 Then, to be safe, increase that amount by about 25 percent.

-- If it's a very hot day or you're serving salty or spicy food, your guests could drink even more so up your purchases of alcohol by as much as another 25 percent, depending on whether you're hosting heavy drinkers.
+- If it's a very hot day or you're serving salty or spicy food, your guests could drink even more, so increase your purchases of alcohol by as much as another 25 percent, depending on whether you're hosting heavy drinkers.

-There are several strategies you can use to save money on your alcohol budget.
+There are several strategies you can use to keep your alcohol offerings under control.
 They include: